DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Introduction

 Although multi-scale quantization provides an efficient framework for runtime model adaptation of LLMs, an important question remains open-ended: how to configure a model to effectively match a target precision or latency.
 For example, Any-Precision LLM~\cite{ap}, a multi-scale quantization framework, adapts by simply assigning a uniform precision across all layers.
 However, such a naive approach prevents support for models with non-integer precisions (e.g., 3.5-bit) and misses the opportunity to enhance model efficiency by mixing multiple bitwidths across layers.

-While layer-wise mixed-precision~\cite{matryoshka, mq, hawqv2} can be integrated with multi-scale quantization to address this issue, we identify an overlooked opportunity for further improvement: the sensitivity of each layer dynamically changes across decoding iterations.
-In other words, a layer that requires a higher bitwidth at certain decoding iterations due to its sensitivity may become less sensitive at other iterations, making a lower bitwidth more suitable.
-This observation highlights the need for dynamic layer-wise precision assignment at each decoding iteration, rather than static precision assignment.
+While layer-wise mixed-precision~\cite{matryoshka, mq, hawqv2} can be integrated with multi-scale quantization to address this issue, we identify an overlooked opportunity for further improvement: the sensitivity of each layer dynamically changes across decoding steps.
+In other words, a layer that requires a higher bitwidth at certain decoding steps due to its sensitivity may become less sensitive at other steps, making a lower bitwidth more suitable.
+This observation highlights the need for dynamic layer-wise precision assignment at each decoding step, rather than static precision assignment.

-To leverage this yet unexplored opportunity, we propose \fullname (\name), a model runtime adaptation mechanism that supports dynamic layer-wise precision assignment. \name (i) assigns high and low precisions and a threshold of relative error for each layer to determine which precision to use and (ii) employs a lightweight precision selector to each layer that estimates the relative error with minimal latency overhead at each decoding iteration.
+To leverage this yet unexplored opportunity, we propose \fullname (\name), a model runtime adaptation mechanism that supports dynamic layer-wise precision assignment. \name defines a proxy metric of quantization sensitivity, called relative error, and determines for each layer, at offline, when to use high- or low-bit precision based on the magnitude of this proxy metric.
+At runtime, \name efficiently estimates the relative error and selects the appropriate precision for each layer.
 Through extensive experiments on various datasets and downstream tasks, we demonstrate that \name achieves a superior performance-latency trade-off compared to prior methods.

-Our contributions are as follows: \begin{itemize}[left=0.5cm] \item We find that layer-wise sensitivity to quantization is not a static property, but rather changes dynamically with each decoding iteration (token by token). \item We devise a mechanism that sets a threshold for each layer to dynamically determine which precision to assign. \item We devise a lightweight precision selector that can effectively estimate the relative error to compare it against the assigned threshold. \item We demonstrate that \name achieves superior performance on various datasets and downstream tasks under various memory and latency constraints, compared to prior works. \end{itemize}
+Our contributions are as follows: \begin{itemize}[left=0.5cm] \item We find that layer-wise sensitivity to quantization is not a static property, but rather changes dynamically with each decoding step (token by token). \item We define a proxy metric, termed relative error, which serves as a criterion for precision assignment, and design a mechanism that learns, for each layer, how to determine which precision to apply based on the value of this metric. \item We develop a lightweight precision selector that efficiently estimates the relative error and selects the appropriate precision at runtime. \item We demonstrate that \name achieves superior performance on various datasets and downstream tasks under various memory and latency constraints, compared to prior works. \end{itemize}